 Drivers of homelessness for women: Overall women earn less than men and are more likely to be victim survivors of family and domestic violence

-Groups of at increased risk
+People at increased risk

-Where gender inequality, poverty, and a lack of affordable housing intersect with other forms of discrimination and marginalisation, some groups of women are made particularly vulnerable to experiences of homelessness and family violence.
+Where gender inequality, poverty, and a lack of affordable housing intersect with other forms of discrimination and marginalisation, some groups are made particularly vulnerable to experiences of homelessness and family violence.
 These experiences can be understood through the framework of intersectionality.

 - Aboriginal and Torres Strait Islander peoples;